Hiking: Myths and prejudices

 Instant noodles are enough for me.

-Maybe for one day, but especially on longer tours you want real food to eat.
+Maybe for one day, but especially on longer tours, you want to eat real food.

 If at all, a lack of magnesium can lead to cramps, but that’s about it and can be easily treated/prevented.